"SAN ANTONIO â€” Patients with severe chronic pain, including those with arachnoiditis, have low serum cortisol levels, a new study has shown.

 Vascular disorders: blood pressure decreased

-The following additional adverse reactions have been identified during post-approval use of NUCYNTA®.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency reliably.
+The following additional adverse reactions have been identified during post-approval use of tapentadol.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Gastrointestinal disorders: diarrhea